JontanKhuu/Avantos-Coding-Challenge/docs/GraphRenderer.md

 - **Returns**: Processed nodes and edges for React Flow
 - **Process**:
   1. Extracts nodes and edges from raw data
-  2. Formats data for React Flow
+  2. Formats data for React Flow with labels and form fields
   3. Assigns unique IDs to edges
+  4. Preserves component relationships

 ## Component Props